Formulary Chapter 11: Eye - Full Chapter

 |

-Eye drops - preservative free 2% - only for patients with a documented allergy to preservatives
+Preservative free preparation only to be used for those patients with documented allergies to preservatives

 |